MichelML/michelml/README.md

 - make the no results from search better looking
 - send google analytics events on relevant actions
 - make header responsive with a mobile version
-- build lambda to generate automated content on instagram and blog posts
 - put blog posts in firebase db
 - put books in firebase db
-- put instagram images on firebase db (or use instagram api)
 - become associate amazon for amazon.com and use global links
 - add amazon quick linker using dangerouslySetInnerHTML
-- add deepimages blog post
-- refactor deep images code
-- test deep images code
 - fix no content warning of google

 ### done
+- add deepimages blog post
 - add sitemap
 - add robots.txt
 - make blog post and book page server-rendered